locationlabs/confab/README.md

         fab <env_name>:{role1},{role2} <task>:<arguments>

-    Note that the settings path and roles list are optional.
+    Note that the settings path, roles list, and arguments are optional.

  -  Confab's lower level API can be invoked directly either to create new tasks or as part of some other script: